department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/012024-accessible-submission-download/research-plan.md

    b) No (disqualify)

 4.  **Check the statement(s) that best applies to you:**
-   a) I use screen readers (VoiceOver, Talkback, JAWS, NVDA, DolphinGuide are examples)
+   a) I use screen readers (VoiceOver, Talkback, JAWS, NVDA, Dolphin are examples)
    b) I use text-to speech software (Speechify or WordTalk are examples) (disqualify if they only select B)
    c) I do not use screen readers (disqualify)
    d) I do not use text-to speech software (disqualify)